There are now 2 possible online modes for units:

 Data is ubiquitous in modern society.
 It is used to monitor the economy, inform business decisions, understand how the environment is changing, and communicate public health messages.
 Data science is a booming field that harnesses raw data and turns it into actionable knowledge.
 Data Scientists develop and employ tools to collect, understand and communicate data and its meaning.
 They are able to identify trends, understand demographics and inform interventions.
 They are able to work across disciplines, from science to business, health, media and politics.
 But data can also be misused, and a professional Data Scientist will understand the ethical demands of responsible use of data.
 This hands-on unit provides practical experience, using the programming language Python, for solving real-world data science problems, from acquiring data from public sources, to understanding the data through analysis and modelling, to visualising and presenting the results.

 - 6 points

-Indicative assessments in this unit are as follows: (1) midterm test; (2) project; and (3) exam.
+Indicative assessments in this unit are as follows: (1) mid-semester test; (2) project; and (3) final examination.
 Further information is available in the unit outline.

 - Unit rules